microsoft/BuildXL/Public/Src/Tools/BuildXL.Tools.CredentialProvider/README.md

 Please modify the url in the example above to check if your newly added nuget uri is returning expected json output on the console.

 ## Building Locally
-To build the BuildXL.Tools.CredentialProvider project locally for testing simply run "dotnet build -r win-x64".
+Simply run "dotnet build -r win-x64" to build the BuildXL.Tools.CredentialProvider project locally.
 The newly generated CredentialProviderBuildXL.exe file can be found inside BuildXL.Tools.CredentialProvider\bin\Debug\netcoreapp2.1\win-x64